DawidKolodziej/epic_-_user_stories/README.md

 - Epics are almost always delivered over a set of sprints.
 As a team learns more about an epic through development and customer feedback, user stories will be added and removed as necessary.

+### Example
+A company does a project.
+This project has to be fullfilled by multiple departments coordinating together.
+This project would be considered an Epic, as each story is aimed at fullfilling the main Epic.
+Its important that each team supports each other for an epic to be completed

 ### Epic Stories in Agile